 Follow all protocols related to the security cameras, emergency evacuation and access to the building.

-Demonstrated critical thinking, crisis intervention, problem solving and communication skills
+Demonstrated critical thinking, crisis intervention, problem solving and communication skills.

-Dedication to excellent customer service, a commitment to treating clients with dignity & respect
+Dedication to excellent customer service, a commitment to treating clients with dignity & respect.

-Ability to work a flexible schedule
+Ability to work as part of a team.

 As one of the largest non-for-profits in Central Ohio, we value our employees.
 Our excellence is based upon team members dedicated to a fulfilling career and committed to the service of others.